vlang/vc/README.md

 # vc
 V compiler's source translated to C.

-The main repo can be found here:
+This repository is generated automatically.
+Please do not submit PRs here, use the main repo:

 [github.com/vlang/v](https://github.com/vlang/v)

-This repository is generated automatically.
-Please do not submit PRs here, use the main repo.